tud-ccc/lndw-compiler/README.md

 Although it has been created for the Lange Nacht der Wissenschaften (long night of sciences), it can be used for any demonstration purpose, of course.

 ## Usage
 To run the app, clone the repository and run `cargo run` (`--release`) in its root directory.
-This requires a nightly/>=1.88 Rust installation.
+This requires a Rust installation; the minimum supported Rust version (MSRV) is 1.88.

 The app looks something like this and is mostly self-explanatory: